 Trekking in Everest Region ( Lodge Trekking Packages)

 Everest region is popular for trekking, peak climbing, and mountain expeditions.
 The region is located in the northeast of Nepal.
-The most visited part of this region is the Solukhumbu district which is home to the legendary Sherpas and the highest peak of the world, Mt.
+The most visited part of this region is the Solukhumbu district which is home to the legendary Sherpas and the highest peak in the world, Mt.
 Everest (8,848 meters).

 Location of Everest Region